-QAnon figure says he’s running for Congress to fix elections
+QAnon figure says he’s running for congress to fix elections

 Watkins has been vague about his ties to Arizona.

 Watkins said he lived in Yuma briefly as a child, guessing it was between the ages of 5 and 7, but couldn’t remember if he attended school there.
-As supporting evidence of his Arizona ties, he emailed a photo of himself as a child with his father and the family dog at the Grand Canyon.
+As supporting evidence of his Arizona ties, he emailed a photo of him as a child with his father and the family dog at the Grand Canyon.
 He also said he has family in the state but declined to elaborate.

 Watkins said he moved to Arizona “about two weeks ago” but repeatedly refused to say where in the state he’s living, citing death threats he said he’s received.
 On papers filed with the Federal Elections Commission, he lists the address of a Phoenix condominium that has been owned since 2014 by Liz Harris and her husband, according to Maricopa County property records.
-Harris led a group of volunteers who interviewed voters at their doors and published a report claiming there were tends of thousands of “lost” and “ghost” votes, but it had no supporting evidence and drew nonsensical conclusions.
+Harris led a group of volunteers who interviewed voters at their doors and published a report claiming there were tens of thousands of “lost” and “ghost” votes, but it had no supporting evidence and drew nonsensical conclusions.

 Online real estate listings say the property has a pending sale.